top of page

 ARTISTIC STATEMENT

-I seek to create a brighter future for the classical guitar as an artistic medium.
+My goal is to shape a vibrant future for the classical guitar as an evolving artistic medium.

 00:00 / 03:21